 After we finished the paint, we had to take a break for a while because we were using the room to store the tools and supplies for the rest of the rooms.
 We didn’t have to wait long, and we were able to start on the flooring.
 Todd is the floor installation King – he did such a great job on our entire house; it looks amazing!

 YAY, it’s time to move in!
 We started the remodel the last weekend in March, and Todd and I moved in the second week of June.
 Not too shabby!
 Moving in was tough for me because I was used to having a closet and a half all to myself, but our bedroom is small and we don’t have room for a large closet so we share.
+A friend of mine recommended we look into updating the items we have in our room, now that we completely redone it.
+Changing the bedding and doing some research into which is better, a leesa vs casper mattress would be beneficial.
+She looked into the same thing and she said she made the best decision ever.
 I really had to purge my clothes and shoes, and I hated it; however, a year later now, and I am finding that there aren’t many things I got rid of that I am missing.

 We have not done a whole lot to change the room since we moved in, but the projects that are left are just cosmetic, not necessary.
 We still need to hang pictures so our walls don’t look so bare, but that will be a great project for this winter.
 Lium and Pip approve of the new room, and they love sitting on our pillows looking out at the action on the street.